 Read more: Is It Unhealthy to Exercise Right Before Bed?

 Changing Your Routine

 Although your exercise schedule may be affecting your ability to sleep, other factors can make sleep difficult.
 In fact, a lack of exercise during the day can make it harder to fall asleep.
 Moderate exercise can aid individuals trying to combat sleeping troubles.
+Harvard Health says exercise can help you sleep better.
 And if insomnia persists, you should visit a doctor to have potential physical or mental factors evaluated, since there are many influences that can make it more difficult to sleep.